alainapearce/FoodChoice-TVEM/README.md

 # FoodChoice-TVEM
 Data and analysis code for the paper: Individual Differences in the Influence of Taste and Health Impact Successful Dietary Self-Control: A Mouse Tracking Food Choice Study in Children.
 Physiology and Behavior 2020 (under review)

 The scripts included in the Open Science Framework project were written by Alaina Pearce in 2019 for the purpose of processing the data from a study using Sullivan et al., (2015) mouse tracking food choice task in children.
-The processing of mouse trajectories was adapted from 'updatedCode.m' publicly provided by Nikki Sullivan on OSF (https://osf.io/2bctm/).
+The processing of mouse trajectories was adapted from 'updatedCode.m' publicly provided by Nicolette Sullivan on OSF (https://osf.io/2bctm/).

     Copyright (C) 2019 Alaina L Pearce